Skip to main content

 └─────────────┴──────────┴─────────┘

-Using multiple arrayJoin with same expression may not produce expected results due to optimizations.
-For that cases, consider modifying repeated array expression with extra operations that do not affect join result - e.g. arrayJoin(arraySort(arr)), arrayJoin(arrayConcat(arr, []))
+Using multiple arrayJoin with same expression may not produce expected results due to the elimination of common subexpressions.
+In those cases, consider modifying repeated array expressions with extra operations that do not affect the join result.
+For example, arrayJoin(arraySort(arr)), arrayJoin(arrayConcat(arr, []))

 Example: